ionic-team/ionic-framework/packages/core/src/components/chip/readme.md

 # ion-chip

 Chips represent complex entities in small blocks, such as a contact.
+A chip can contain several different elements such as avatars, text, buttons, and icons.

 ```html